ClinicInThePark/docs/011-summer-plan-final.md

 #Assessment

-1) What did you deliver to your sponsor at the end of spring quarter?
+1) What did we deliver to our sponsors at the end of spring quarter?

-+ We delivered a completed website and a login system connected to a database as a basis for their electronic information storage.
-+ Passport redesigns
++ A completed website, which will be taken live by Mark Raymond himself, the CitP Webmaster.
++ A redesigned "passport" design that will eventually be used for data collection at Health and Wellness Clinic events.
++ A functional database in which to store users, events, and services.
++ An interactive interface mockup of the system.
++ A login/logout (including user creation and viewability) system connected to the database.

+2) What feedback did we receive from our sponsors?

 ##### Functional Requirements met

  Database: